Smolensk air disaster: Initial reports

 On 26 May 2010, it was reported that pilot error had been identified as the reason for the crash.
 Edmund Klich, the head of the Polish investigative commission, stated in an interview "Pretty much everything is clear right now and nearly all evidence has been gathered".
 "The pilots ignored the plane's automatic warnings and attempted an incredibly risky landing," Klich said.
 According to the report, the crew of the Tupolev Tu-154M failed to respond for 13 seconds when the plane's "terrain approaching" alarm warned that the aircraft was less than 100 m from the ground.
 The aircraft attempted to pull up after hitting a 5 m birch tree, but part of the left wing had been sheared off in the impact.
 The aircraft then went into a roll before landing on its back and disintegrating five seconds later.
 Edmund Klich declined to speculate on whether the pilot had been placed under pressure to land, commenting, "Psychologists will have to assess the stress levels the pilots were subjected to."

 On 1 June 2010, Poland's Interior Ministry published a transcript from the cockpit voice recorder of the crashed Tu-154M.
 The transcript confirmed earlier reports that the aircraft had attempted to land in bad weather against the advice of air traffic control and the plane's terrain awareness warning system.
 At one point in the recording, Mariusz Kazana, the Director of Diplomatic Protocol in the Ministry of Foreign Affairs, enters the cockpit and was told by the pilot "Sir, the fog is increasing.
 At the moment, under these conditions that we have now, we will not manage to land" to which Kazana replies "Well, then we have a problem."

 Expert commentators have noted that the flight navigator, who was listing the altitude readings on the transcript, was referring to the radar altimeter (which gives height above ground) rather than the pressure altimeter (which would provide the height relative to the level of the runway).
 Because the terrain rises up to the runway, this could have had the effect of causing the pilot to fly far too low.
 The Final Report confirms this is exactly what happened.

 The Russian report was published on 12 January 2011, and the Polish report was published on 29 July 2011.
 Both reports placed the majority of the blame for the accident on the pilots for descending too low without being able to see the ground.
-The Polish report also placed harsh criticism on the organization of Poland's special aviation regiment and its leaders, as well as finding deficiencies in the performance of the Russian air traffic controllers and in the airport's lighting and approach area.
+The Polish report also harshly criticized the organisation of Poland's special aviation regiment and its leaders, as well as finding deficiencies in the performance of the Russian air traffic controllers and in the airport's lighting and approach area.
 In Polish discourse, there remained wider questions and unease about the potential causes of the crash.
 This prompted a Warsaw court and a separate military investigation.
-Some of the unease subsequently fueled conspiracy theories revolving around aspects of the investigation, such as Russia's decision not to return the Polish plane wreckage to Poland.
+Some of the unease subsequently fuelled conspiracy theories revolving around aspects of the investigation, such as Russia's decision not to return the Polish plane wreckage to Poland.